DavisPL-Teaching/189c/review/README.md

 ## Final exam information

 **Wednesday, June 12, 6pm** (as in schedulebuilder)
-I will post the room on Piazza.
+- In the same room as class

 Study sheet: you can bring 1 study sheet, single sided please!
 - I will collect your study sheets with the exam